What is FAFSA Used For?

 - Military veteran or member of the armed forces

-- Ward of the state
+- Orphaned or a ward of the state

 - An emancipated minor who is homeless or at risk of being homeless

 Most students attending a traditional 4-year college right after graduating high school will be considered dependent students.
-There is a series of 10 questions on the FAFSA – including your age, residence and prior military service – that will determine your status.
-As a dependent student, you can qualify for up to $5,500 in loans in your first year of college.
-As an independent student you can qualify for up to $9,500, Bettencourt said.
+There is a series of questions on the FAFSA — including your age, residence and prior military service — that will determine your status.

 All contributors also must grant consent to the transfer of Federal Tax Information (FTI) to the FAFSA using the FUTURE Act Direct Data Exchange (FA-DDX), even if no income was earned.
 If all contributors don't approve consent, the student will be ineligible for federal student aid.